jetbrains-infra/aws-cost/README.md

 ### Tags

-You can use additional tags for your account, filter using Expressionand and also change grouping.
+You can use additional tags for your account (The idea of this feature is using different accounts in same project.), filter using Expression and also change grouping.
-The idea of this feature is using different accounts in same project.
 Warning, additional tags require second grouping to be LINKED_ACCOUNT.
 See [here](https://github.com/aws/aws-sdk-go-v2/blob/c698c9b1ca4c7195a49b1c19840f8528898e22e3/service/costexplorer/types/types.go) for possible values.
 Here is the config for example:
 ```json
 {
   "accounts": [